Golden Age Weaponsmiths F-15 Strike Eagle:

 The equipment of the fighter has been upgraded but many of the original systems are still on the fighter.
 Consider the fighter to carry all standard equipment that robot vehicles carry (not including loudspeaker and microphone) plus the following extra systems:

-- AN/APG-82 AESA Radar: Long range actively scanned array radar capable of tracking both air targets and ground targets.
+- AN/APG-82 AESA Radar: Long range active electronically scanned array radar capable of tracking both air targets and ground targets.
 The radar system also has terrain following capacity.
 The fighter can track up to 24 targets simultaneously and can target and fire on up to 12 targets simultaneously.
 The weapon's officer frees the pilot from controlling the missiles so he can retain his full attacks.
 Range: 230.3 miles (200 nautical miles/ 370.6 kilometers)

 - E.S.M.: Radar Detector, Passively detects other radars being operated.